laro/Cilia/5 Comparison/00 Index.md

 ## Comparing Cilia to Other Languages

-The comparison on the following pages aims to show the _exact_ equivalent of the [Cilia code](/comparison/cilia/#by-example).
+The comparison on the following pages aims to show the exact equivalent of the [Cilia code](/comparison/cilia/#by-example).

+In C++, Cpp2, Rust, Java, C#, and D the type `int`/`Int` and/or literals like `42` are 32 bit wide, not 64 bit.
+That's OK, this is a syntax comparison, not a performance benchmark.

 > **Note**
 > I may not be very familiar with all these languages, or not up to date.